Lake Windermere, how to spend 3 fabulous days in the beautiful English Lake District!

 After Visiting Rydal Mount take the short walk down the hill and pop into Rydal hall and Gardens.
 This place is free to enter and has some beautiful gardens that are worth a visit.
 It’s a beautiful spot to grab a cuppa and relax taking in the more of the beautiful countryside views!

-Once finished head back down the hill and turn right, you will find a great pub, the Badger Bar and Restaurant to have a bite to eat and a short walk across the road you will find some more scenic walks along Rydal water.
+Once finished head back down the hill and turn right.You will find a great pub, the Badger Bar and Restaurant to have a bite to eat.
+Just a short walk across the road you will also find some more scenic walks along Rydal water.

 If like me by now it’s time to catch the bus back to Ambleside, head back to the hotel, pick up my bags and say goodbye to the Lake District.